Wi-fi, internet & printing

 The wireless service will automatically disconnect if your device is idle for 30 minutes.
 Please note that the Library is unable to provide technical support for wireless users.
 For more details, see our wi-fi-specific conditions.

-For more information on using the Library's wi-fi, visit our help page.
+For more information on using the Library's wi-fi, visit the Connecting to our wi-fi page.

 Using our PCs